cwilliamson20/CS210-project-4-wildfire/docs/HOWTO.md

 another instance of the _accumulator pattern_ that we saw in the course enrollment analysis.

+There is one catch:  What is the centroid of an empty list of points?
+At first this is unlikely to occur, but later as we shuffle points among clusters, it is common for some of them to become empty.
+We'll have to treat this as a special case.
+The approach I used was to return the value (0, 0) as the imaginary centroid of an empty list of points.
+The location (0, 0) is outside the bounds of our basemap, so placing empty clusters at (0, 0) has the effect of hiding them.

 To keep our main function short, we can write a very simple function for computing the centroids of all the clusters: